Palm oil: Food label regulations

 Previously, palm oil could be listed as "vegetable fat" or "vegetable oil" on food labels in the European Union (EU).
 From December 2014, food packaging in the EU is no longer allowed to use the generic terms "vegetable fat" or "vegetable oil" in the ingredients list.
 Food producers are required to list the specific type of vegetable fat used, including palm oil.
 Vegetable oils and fats can be grouped together in the ingredients list under the term "vegetable oils" or "vegetable fats" but this must be followed by the type of vegetable origin (e.g., palm, sunflower, or rapeseed) and the phrase "in varying proportions".

+In Malaysia, it is illegal to label products in ways that discriminate against palm oil.
+Offenders can be fined up to RM250,000 or sent to prison for up to five years.
+One convenience store was raided for selling "no palm oil" ice cream, with all products seized.

 Supply chain institutions

 Consumer Goods Forum

-In 2010, the Consumer Goods Forum passed a resolution that its members would reduce deforestation through their palm oil supply to net zero by 2020.
+In 2010, the Consumer Goods Forum passed a resolution that its members would reduce deforestation to net zero by 2020.
+They planned to do this through sustainable production of several commodities, including palm oil.
+As of 2023 that goal has not been met.

 Roundtable on Sustainable Palm Oil (RSPO)

-The Roundtable on Sustainable Palm Oil (RSPO) was established in 2004 following concerns raised by non-governmental organizations about environmental impacts resulting from palm oil production.
-The organization has established international standards for sustainable palm oil production.
-Products containing Certified Sustainable Palm Oil (CSPO) can carry the RSPO trademark.
-Members of the RSPO include palm oil producers, environmental groups, and manufacturers who use palm oil in their products.
-In 2014, Indonesia accounted for 40% of global palm oil production and 44% of the total RSPO-certified areas.

-The RSPO is applying different types of programmes to supply palm oil to producers.